DAAM

 • Failure — any non-2xx response, timeout, or connection error.
 Retried automatically.

-• Permanent failure — after all retry attempts are exhausted, the delivery is permanently marked as failed.
+• Permanent failure — after the retries are exhausted, the delivery is permanently marked as failed.

 The channel detail page in the console shows recent deliveries with their status and HTTP response codes.